 Angle Closure Glaucoma

-Patients should be advised that taking Escitalopram Oral Solution can cause mild pupillary dilation, which in susceptible individuals, can lead to an episode of angle closure glaucoma.
+Patients should be advised that taking escitalopram oxalate can cause mild pupillary dilation, which in susceptible individuals, can lead to an episode of angle closure glaucoma.
 Pre-existing glaucoma is almost always open-angle glaucoma because angle closure glaucoma, when diagnosed, can be treated definitively with iridectomy.
 Open-angle glaucoma is not a risk factor for angle closure glaucoma.
 Patients may wish to be examined to determine whether they are susceptible to angle closure, and have a prophylactic procedure (e.g., iridectomy), if they are susceptible [see Warnings and Precautions (5.9)].

 Since escitalopram is the active isomer of racemic citalopram (Celexa), the two agents should not be coadministered.
 Patients should be advised to inform their physician if they are taking, or plan to take, any prescription or over-the-counter drugs, as there is a potential for interactions.